-Slic3r For wishing live the cutting edge, those to on can the files found compiled ${ m from}$ latest source GitHub https://github.com/alexrj/Slic3r.
+For those wishing to live on the cutting edge, Slic3r can be compiled from the latest source files found on GitHub https://github.com/alexrj/Slic3r.

 Up-to-date instructions for compiling and running from source can be found on the Slic3r wiki.